mobs-lab/epymodelingsuite/README.md

 # epymodelingsuite

-Models for influenza forecasting and scenario modeling
+Models and calibrators for forecasting and scenario modeling.
+A codebase for large workloads with epydemix and expanded functionality.

 ## Installation